ProgrammersOfVilnius/pov-simple-backup/README.rst

   Note: you can back up multiple files/directories, but you'll have to omit leading slashes to avoid warnings from tar.

+  Note: <pathname> is considered to be present when it starts with a /

+  Note: <pathname> will be passed as the last argument to tar (otherwise --exclude would have no effect!).
+The leading slash will be automatically stripped from it.

+  Note: <pathname> must not have spaces in it, for silly reasons.

 back_up_uncompressed <pathname> [<tar options>]